exhuma/http-talk-2020/slides/sections/authorisation.md

 ## What Problem Does it Solve?

-* Determines *who* is accessing the back-end
+* Determine if a client is allowed to perform an action

 ---

 ## How Does it Work?

 * A user sends a request including an `Authorization` header.
-* Processing and granting/refusing access is up to the application
+* Processing and granting/refusing access *is up to the application*
+* If access is refused respond with a `403 Forbidden` header.

+Note:

+HTTP only defines how credentials are exchanged between client and server.
+What the server does with these credentials to allow or refuse access is not defined.